W3C

 Dominique Hazaël-Massieux

-Dominique is W3C Developer Relationships Lead, W3C Community Development Lead (in charge of managing the Community Groups program), champion for the Telecommunication Industry in W3C, part of the W3C Project Management team, W3C Strategy Specialist on Virtual and Augmented Reality, and serves as staff contact in the Web Real-Time Communications Working Group, the Web and Machine Learning Web Working Group, and the Web & Networks Interest Group.
+Dominique is W3C Developer Relations Lead, W3C Community Development Lead (in charge of managing the Community Groups program), part of the W3C Project Management team, W3C Strategy Specialist on Virtual and Augmented Reality, and serves as staff contact in the Web Real-Time Communications Working Group, the Web and Machine Learning Web Working Group, and the Web & Networks Interest Group.
+He is the General Manager of ERCIM, the W3C Partner in Europe.
 He also develops tools and applications as needed in his various roles.

 Dominique holds an engineering degree from the “Grande Ecole” École Centrale Paris.